ibm-cloud-docs/Registry/registry_security_enforce.md

 With Container Image Security Enforcement, you can verify your container images before you deploy them to your cluster in {{site.data.keyword.containerlong}}.
 You can control where images are deployed from, enforce Vulnerability Advisor policies, and ensure that [content trust](/docs/Registry?topic=Registry-registry_trustedcontent) is properly applied to the image.
 If an image does not meet your policy requirements, the pod is not deployed to your cluster or updated.
 {:shortdesc}

 With effect from 19 November 2020, Container Image Security Enforcement is deprecated.
-To enforce container image security use [Portieris](https://github.com/IBM/portieris){: external}.
+To enforce container image security, use [Portieris](https://github.com/IBM/portieris){: external}.
 {: deprecated}

 Container Image Security Enforcement retrieves information about image content trust and vulnerabilities from {{site.data.keyword.registrylong_notm}}.
 You can choose to block or to allow deployment of images that are stored in other registries, but you cannot use vulnerability or trust enforcement for these images.